 What might be a good time and place to have this discussion?
 In the middle of a loud party, or at a public restaurant, might not be the ideal venue to bring up such a delicate subject.
 Perhaps a private, safe place like a bedroom or a quiet coffee shop when you and your friends have a few hours to spare would foster more frank and sensitive communication.
 It might also be best to talk privately with each friend instead of confronting them together.

-Preparing to Talk: Before you initiate a conversation, you might want to think about what main points you'd like to cover.
+Preparing to talk: Before you initiate a conversation, you might want to think about what main points you'd like to cover.
 Remember to couch your statements as if they are hypotheses, not facts.
-Even though you have personal experience with cutting, it's important not to assume that you know exactly what your friends are going through.
+Even though you have personal experience with cutting, consider that you might not know exactly what your friends are going through.
 By expressing this, you'll open the door for them to tell you the specifics of their situations, and you can move from there.
 Once you've reviewed what you'd like to say, and chosen an appropriate time and place to talk, a non-threatening way to begin the conversation might be, "I really value you and our friendship, and because of that want I to mention something I've noticed."
 Or, "Is it ok if I bring up something that's caught my eye?"

 While it might be challenging to approach these conversations, your concern is commendable, and preparation will give you a head start.
 If they'd prefer not to discuss their situation with you, remember that's their choice and they it deserves respect.
 Whether this is the case or not, it may be useful to guide your friends to other resources.
 S.A.F.E.
 Alternatives offers a website full of information plus a hotline (1-800-DONTCUT).
 Mental Health America also maintains a website full of useful facts and resources.